IMF will decide on Kristalina Georgieva's future 'very soon' | DW | 09.10.2021

 The board said that it has made "significant progress" in its assessment of the case but agreed "to request more clarifying details with a view to very soon concluding its consideration of the matter."

+It accused that Georgieva pressured World Bank economists to improve China's ranking in 2018.

+At the time, Georgieva was a top official at the bank, and she and other officials were trying to persuade China to support a boost in the World Bank's funding resources.

-Georgieva has denied any wrongdoing amid calls that she should resign from her position at the IMF.
+The accusations triggered calls for her to step down from her position at the IMF.

+Georgieva, however, has denied any wrongdoing and called the accusations "outrageous and untrue" and said some of her statements were taken out of context by WilmerHale.

 More to follow...